 If She Wakes is one of the most anticipated books of 2019, receiving accolades from Booklist (“instantly gripping”), Kirkus Reviews (“chilling…knuckle-biting”), and Publisher’s Weekly (“Hitchcockian”).

 Stephen King called How It Happened “perfect summer reading” and Good Morning America agreed, naming it a Best Beach Read.
 Kirkus Reviews said it was one of the best thrillers of 2018.

-His recent thriller Rise the Dark (the second in the Markus Novak series) was a national bestseller and was named to several Best of 2016 lists including The New York Times, Kirkus Reviews, and the South Florida Sun-Sentinel.
+Rise the Dark (the second in the Markus Novak series) was a national bestseller and was named to several Best of 2016 lists including The New York Times, Kirkus Reviews, and the South Florida Sun-Sentinel.

-Michael’s previous work ranges from a trio of supernatural novels—So Cold the River, The Cypress House, and The Ridge, which were all named New York Times notable books of the year and earned starred reviews from Publishers Weekly—to stand-alone crime novels such as The Prophet (A New York Times bestseller) and Envy the Night (selected as a Reader’s Digest condensed book), to a series of award-winning novels featuring private investigator Lincoln Perry—Tonight I Said Goodbye, Sorrow’s Anthem, A Welcome Grave, and The Silent Hour.
+Michael’s previous work ranges from a trio of supernatural novels—So Cold the River, The Cypress House, and The Ridge, which were all named New York Times notable books of the year and earned starred reviews from Publishers Weekly—to stand-alone crime novels including The Prophet (A New York Times bestseller) and Envy the Night (selected as a Reader’s Digest condensed book), to a series of award-winning novels featuring private investigator Lincoln Perry—Tonight I Said Goodbye, Sorrow’s Anthem, A Welcome Grave, and The Silent Hour.